NethServer/docs/administrator-manual/en/packages.rst

     :dfn:`Locked`

         The Software center prevents to install the updates coming from a CentOS release different than the current system version.
-For example it prevents to install updates from CentOS 7.6 if NethServer version is 7.5.
+For example, it prevents to install updates from CentOS 7.6 if NethServer version is 7.5.
 Packages from other repositories which are generically compatible with "7" (like EPEL) are considered only when new modules are installed;